sseanik/unsw-course-recommendations/README.md

 	* **Description**: You learn about Python, in particular Pandas and Numpy with tabular data manipulation.
 Pretty easy python stuff.
 Then onto Rest APIs, in particular with Flask Restx (which is Flask + Swagger documentation), then an Intro to Machine learning.
 If you have taken 1531, you are 50% done when you first start this course.
 	* **Lecturer**: Morty
 	* **Difficulty**: 🟢 Easy.
 The only 'WAM Booster' on this list.
 	* **Review**: Great course to take a breather in.
 No tutorials.
 Only 3 assignments and an exam.
 Both the assignments and exam have some written components (so a bit of theory) and coding components.
-Course also really strengthen my Python skills.
+Course also really strengthend my Python skills.
 * **🏘️ COMP9323** - Software as a Service Project
  	* **Description**: Basically COMP3900, but with a smaller cohort that mixes postgrads with undergrads.
 	* **Difficulty**: 🟡 Medium.
 Depends on your group.
 Don't do this, if you don't know anyone.
 If you want to brave it, recruit well.